tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
-<a href="http://msdn.microsoft.com/en-us/library/dn722529.aspx" title="Remove-AzureAccount on MSDN">Remove-AzureAccount</a> is used to remove the Azure subscription data from the Powershell session, basically the “logout” equivalent to Import-AzurePublishSettingsFile's “login” </div>
+<a href="http://msdn.microsoft.com/en-us/library/dn722529.aspx" title="Remove-AzureAccount on MSDN">Remove-AzureAccount</a> is used to remove the Azure subscription data from the Powershell session, basically the "logout" equivalent to Import-AzurePublishSettingsFile's "login" </div>

 <h2>
   And we're deployed...